2008–2011 Icelandic financial crisis: Currency

-The Icelandic króna had declined more than 35% against the euro from January to September 2008.
+The Icelandic króna declined more than 35% against the euro from January to September 2008.
 Inflation of consumer prices was running at 14%, and Iceland's interest rates had been raised to 15.5% to deal with the high inflation.

 On the night of Wednesday, 8 October 2008, the Central Bank of Iceland abandoned its attempt to peg the Icelandic króna at 131 krónur to the euro after trying to set this peg on 6 October.
 By 9 October, the Icelandic króna was trading at 340 to the euro when trading in the currency collapsed due to the FME's takeover of the last major Icelandic bank, and thus the loss of all króna trade 'clearing houses'.
 The next day, the central bank introduced restrictions on the purchase of foreign currency within Iceland.
 From 9 October to 5 November, the European Central Bank quoted a reference rate of 305 krónur to the euro.

 The Central Bank of Iceland set up a temporary system of daily currency auctions on 15 October to facilitate international trade.
 The value of the króna is determined by supply and demand in these auctions.
 The first auction sold €25 million at a rate of 150 krónur to the euro.
 Commercial króna trading outside Iceland restarted on 28 October, at an exchange rate of 240 krónur to the euro, after Icelandic interest rates had been raised to 18%.
 The foreign exchange reserves of the Central Bank of Iceland fell by US$289 million during October 2008.

 During November, the real exchange rate (discounting inflation) of the Icelandic króna, as quoted by the Central Bank of Iceland, was roughly one-third lower than the average rate from 1980 to 2008, and 20% lower than the historical lows during the same period.
 The external rate as quoted by the European Central Bank was lower still.
 On the last trading day of the month, 28 November, the Central Bank of Iceland was quoting 182.5 krónur to the euro, while the European Central Bank was quoting 280 krónur to the euro.